ArmeniaBOOK: Armenian Immigrants by Linda L. Avakian; Picton Press, 1996, 288 pages

 SwedenBOOK: Swedish Passenger Arrivals in the United States 1820-1850 by Nils William Olsson and Erik Wikén, published by Schmidts Boktryckeri AB, 1995; indexed.
 This well researched book documents about 5000 Swedish immigrants who came to the US from 1820-1850.
 Information given for each person includes age, sex, name of ship, date of arrival, and ports of arrival & departure.
 A brief bio is also given for many of the passengers or families.
 You might try your local library.

-ONLINE INDEX: Swedish Emigration Records, 1783-1951 (requires a subscription to Ancestry's collection of world genealogy records) has over 1.5 million entries; gives place of origin (town) and destination (often US city) for many of the emigrants
+ONLINE INDEX: Swedish Emigration Records, 1783-1951 (at Ancestry/requires payment) has over 1.5 million entries; gives place of origin (town) and destination (often US city) for many of the emigrants

 MICROFILM: Index to Emigrants from Sweden to New York, 1851-1869 available at the Family History Library in Salt Lake City